JachymT/a-level-cs-blog/Algorithms and programming/2.3/2.3.1/Notes.md

 for i=0 to list.length-1
   if list[i] == find then
-    return i // item found at list index i endif next i
+    return i #item found at list index i endif next i

-// item not found in list
+#item not found in list
 ```

 ### Binary Search
-Splits a list by the middle element untill the item is found
+Splits a list by the middle element.
+Compares the desired item to the midpoint.
+If it is the correct value, then the seach is completed.
+Otherwise, check if its less than or greater than the value, and discard the half of the list that isn't needed.
+From here repeat with the smaller list, untill the middle value is the desired item.
 - List needs to be sorted
+- Divide and conquer approach - list is split and then values are compared
 - O(log n) time complexity

 // python implmentation